eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 * :download:`XML Discovery Server configuration file <discovery_server_configuration_file.xml>`

-First of all, instanciate a ROS 2 Daemon using this configuration (remember to source ROS 2 installation in every new terminal).
+First of all, instantiate a ROS 2 Daemon using this configuration (remember to source ROS 2 installation in every new terminal).

 .. code-block:: console